rotdrop/cafevdb/docs/phpdoc/html/files/Toolkit/Traits/UserRootFolderTrait.php.txt

    * path then it must be relative to the user folder.
    *
    * @param null|callable $callback The callback receives two arguments, the
    * current file system node and the recursion depth.
+If the current node is
+   * a folder then the callback is invoked before traversing its directory
+   * entries.
    *
    * @param int $depth Internal recursion depth parameters.
 The $callback
    * receives it as second argument.
    *
-   * @return int The number of plain files found during the walk.
+   * @return int The number of files found during the walk.
    */
   public function folderWalk(mixed $pathOrFolder, ?callable $callback = null, int $depth = 0):int
   {